Edozie101/VirtualDesktop/README.md

 Visual Studio 2012 - Build and run from Visual Studio, Rift SDK must be at same level as ibex folder and named: OculusSDK.

 You also need to have ffmpeg installed where VS can find it.
 I recommend the builds from ([http://ffmpeg.zeranoe.com/builds](http://ffmpeg.zeranoe.com/builds/ "http://ffmpeg.zeranoe.com/builds/")).
 You should download the 32-bit shared and dev builds and extract them at the same level as ibex.

+The [Oculus SDK](https://developer.oculusvr.com) and [sixense SDK](http://sixense.com/developers) must also be extracted at the same level as your repository.

 Your directory structure should look like: